Boothbay, Boothbay Harbor & Southport

 Where to Stay in the Boothbay Region

 From enjoying your own private island in a 19th century lighthouse to the plethora of fantastic bed & breakfasts, the Boothbay Harbor region has a wide variety of hotels, resorts and inns.
-From the Tugboat Inn on the waterfront and the Flagship Inn which is open year-round, to renting a luxury summer cottage at Boothbay Harbor Oceanside Golf Resort, your stay will be a delight.
+From the Tugboat Inn on the waterfront and the Flagship Inn which is open year-round, to renting a luxury summer cottage at Boothbay Harbor Summer Cottages, your stay will be a delight.
 For a quiet escape, head to Southport’s Newagen Seaside Inn.

 Restaurants in Boothbay, Boothbay Harbor and Southport